sigasi/sigasi_insights/content/opinion/jan/fixing-verilog-easy.md

     end
 ```

-To show that this code  is also nondeterministic, we don’t have to refer to event queues.
+To show that this code  is also nondeterministic, we don't have to refer to event queues.
 Instead, we can refer to Verilog statement scheduling semantics, as formulated by Verilog's creator:

 * the statements in a begin-end block in a process are guaranteed to execute in the order written
 * the statements in a Verilog process may be interleaved by statements from other processes

-See *"Thomas & Moorby’s, The Verilog Hardware Description Language, 5th edition, p.
+See *"Thomas & Moorby's, The Verilog Hardware Description Language, 5th edition, p.
 225"*

 One simulation scenario that complies with these rules is: